k0retux/fuddly/docs/source/data_manip.rst

    :meth:`fuzzfmk.data_model_helpers.DataModel.register` (refer to :ref:`dm:mydf`), no need to worry about the environment.

-.. note:: The :class:`fuzzfmk.data_model_helpers.ModelHelper` used to create a graph from a data descriptor is bound to the graph and should not be used for creating another graph.
+.. note:: The :class:`fuzzfmk.data_model_helpers.ModelHelper` object which is used to create a graph from a data descriptor is bound to the graph and should not be used for creating another graph.
 It contains some information on the created graph such as a dictionary of all its nodes ``mh.node_dico``.

 .. _dmanip:freeze: